juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ---
 layout: blog/article.njk
 featured: true
 title: Where is the Artificial Intelligence (AI)?
-Invisible AI That Makes a Chatbot Smart
+Detecting the Invisible AI that Makes a Chatbot Smart
 date: 2020-07-06T18:52:02.003Z
 author: Michelle Zhou
 category: Guides